0ctacity/.github/GOVERNANCE.md

 A team leader may approve the creation of a new Octacity project or repository.

-The steward retains the authority to reject or reverse that approval.
+The Organization Lead retains the authority to reject or reverse that approval.

 New projects should be: